 1. Temping Helps You Climb the Career Ladder, Early on

 If you have no prior work experience, landing your first permanent role can be tricky.

 How many times do job descriptions, even for junior roles, require these dreaded “one to years of experience”?

-Temping can be a great way for you to gain an initial exposure to the corporate world, get a better understanding of what your ideal job could look like in the future.
-As you may move from one assignment to the other, it is a great opportunity to discover multiple companies, and to test which sectors, company sizes, cultures, departments and roles you may be most excited by within a short period of time.
+Temping can be a great way for you to gain initial exposure to the corporate world, get a better understanding of what your ideal job could look like in the future.
+As you may move from one assignment to the other, it is a great opportunity to discover multiple companies and to test which sectors, company sizes, cultures, departments and roles you may be most excited by within a short period of time.

 It is also a great way to figure out how to navigate the internal human resources processes, which can often differ from one company to the other.